-The Environment Canada regulations, enacted under the Canadian Environmental Protection Act, 1999, govern the management, storage and disposal of PCBs based on certain criteria, including type of equipment, in-use status, and PCB-contamination thresholds.
+Environment Canada regulations, enacted under the Canadian Environmental Protection Act, 1999, govern the management, storage and disposal of PCBs based on certain criteria, including type of equipment, in-use status, and PCB-contamination thresholds.
 Under current regulations, Hydro One's PCBs have to be disposed of by the end of 2025, with the exception of specifically exempted equipment.
 Contaminated equipment will generally be replaced, or will be decontaminated by removing PCB-contaminated insulating oil and retro filling with replacement oil that contains PCBs in concentrations of less than 2 ppm.

-At December 31, 2023, the Company's best estimate of the total estimated future expenditures to comply with current PCB regulations was \$39 million (2022 - \$50 million).
-These expenditures are expected to be incurred over the period from 2024 to 2025.
-As a result of its annual review of environmental liabilities, the Company recorded a revaluation adjustment in 2023 to increase the PCB environmental liability by \$17 million (2022 - \$20 million).
+As at December 31, 2024, the Company's best estimate of the total estimated future expenditures to comply with current PCB regulations was \$6 million (2023 - \$39 million).
+These expenditures are expected to be incurred in 2025.
+As a result of its annual review of environmental liabilities, the Company recorded a revaluation adjustment in 2024 to increase the PCB environmental liability by \$1 million (2023 - \$17 million).